bchirgwin/bchirgwin/README.md

 ## Latest News [updated 2021-08-15]

-Terri's leg is schedule to be drained 1 week.
+Terri's leg is schedule to be drained in 1 week.
 I am hoping it isn't canceled as a elective proceedure.
 At last measurement it was 2.5 liters of fluid on her calf making it difficult to walk.
 I think it is bigger.
 A drain will be in for about 6 weeks.
 I will also be driving her to an appointment 3x a week.
 This will be a 1/2 day of time as it is 3 hours round trip to the appointment.

 You can get updates and read more details [here](https://www.gofundme.com/f/fcpxn-terris-recovery-fund).
 You can also help with expenses.